garysweaver/autolog/README.md

         line prog.rb:4        test     Test
       return prog.rb:4        test     Test

 But, why not use fewer keystrokes to output debug information?

-    Autolog.trace
+And what about just logging certain sets of events?
+How about:

+    Autolog.events :raise, :c_call

+Also, check out the Ruby stdlib's [Tracer][tracer], which does similar if you are just looking for a simple trace or need the other options or added speed that it may provide.
+Autolog is really just meant to be a shortcut for Kernel's set_trace_func, which is a lot more flexible in some ways, since it lets you hook into/log other types of events specifically.

 ### Installation